jgaa/f-crm/README.md

 There is also a [Jenkinsfile](ci/jenkins/Jenkinsfile.groovy) and [docker-files](ci/jenkins/) to build it on all platforms from Jenkins.

 # Current status
-**Under development**.
-I will use it myself for a few weeks, fix any bugs I notice, add features I need, remove anything that cause friction - and then release a public beta.
+**Under active development**.
+I am using it myself, and will fix bugs and add nice features as other users suggest them or I discover them myself.